jdber1/opendrop/README.md

 --------------------
 In the spirit of its open source and free nature, OpenDrop is recommended for use with Linux, and has been extenstively tested on Ubuntu 14.04 LTS.

-OpenDrop also works on Mac OSX and Windows, provided that Python and OpenCV libraries are successfully installed, however this has not been extensively tested.
+OpenDrop also works on most versions of Mac OSX and on Windows (7,8 and 10), provided that Python and OpenCV libraries are successfully installed, however this has not been extensively tested.

 1. Installation:
 ----------------